A Brief History of the Marque

 In the post-war years the company was headed by Louis Vallat

-The Sterva scooter was built under licence in Belgium where it was marketed by Van Hauwaert as the Motoretta.
+The Sterva scooter was built under licence in Belgium where it fitted with a JLO engine and marketed by Van Hauwaert as the Motoretta.
+The Sterva was also added to the catalogue of Stella of Nantes.

-The Sterling marque existed as early as 1929.
-It merged with Cocymo in 1955, but the Sterling name remained until at least 1959
+The Sterling firm merged with Cocymo in 1955, but the Sterling name remained in use until at least 1959